NezuShin/NClans/README.md

 ### How it works?

 Data from database cached in every server.
 When players changes database state (create/join/leave clan, etc), servers reloading its cache.
 Every command interaction running async and always communicates with database, cache is read-only.
-Plugin messaging between server thru bungeecord api (faster; if available; Velocity also supports it) or mysql database (slower; not requires proxy or online players on every server) for sending chat messages and refreshing cache.
+Plugin messaging between server via bungeecord api (faster; if available; Velocity also supports it) or mysql database (slower; not requires proxy or online players on every server) for sending chat messages and refreshing cache.